 Narrative Breathwork

-Narrative breathwork is a tool that combines several, time-honored practices— guided meditation, breathing exercises, and the principles of storytelling-- to help people relieve stress, release emotion, and illuminate throughlines that guide our life.
-Think of it as chance to have a conversation with your subconscious.about something it's been meaning to tell you.
+Narrative breathwork is a tool that combines several time-honored practices—guided meditation, breathing exercises, and storytelling principles—to help people relieve stress, release emotion, and illuminate patterns that guide their lives.

 Want to know more?
 Read this article about Narrative Breathwork in Genius Recovery.